-- introducing a model procedure for resolving disputes about privilege;
+- introducing a model fast-track procedure for resolving disputes about privilege;

 - improving lawyers’ understanding of their legal and ethical obligations in this complex area, through targeted legal education; and